cockpit-project/bots/README.md

 ### Retrying a failed test

-If you want to run the "fedora-atomic" testsuite again for pull request #1234 of cockpit-project/cockpit, run tests-trigger like so:
+If you want to run the "fedora-testing" testsuite again for pull request #1234 of cockpit-project/cockpit, run tests-trigger like so:

-    $ ./tests-trigger --repo cockpit-project/cockpit 1234 fedora-atomic
+    $ ./tests-trigger --repo cockpit-project/cockpit 1234 fedora-testing

 You can also invoke bots/tests/trigger from any project checkout, in which case you don't need the explicit `--repo` -- it will default to the GitHub origin of